Let's get it started!

 Using Joy-Cons on PC and adding extra bindings to them

 Fabulous Joy-Cons offer you 30 keys to use in games, but what if I said that reWASD can change your experience with Joy-Cons on PC?
 You can assign more than 2000 keys to a pair of Joy-Cons!
-And we offer several ways to do that:
+Check out our advanced features, that will come in handy:

-• Activators: set up Single, Double, Triple, and Long press assignments to one key.
-You can assign Start and Release press too, they execute when the key goes down and then up, responsively
+• Activators: configure Single, Double, Triple, and Long press actions for a button.
+You can also set Start and Release actions, executing when the button is pressed and released, respectively.

-• Shortcuts: execute a mapping when 2, 3, or 4 chosen buttons are pressed
+• Shortcuts: trigger a mapping when 2, 3, or 4 selected buttons are pressed simultaneously.

-• Shift mode: creates a Shift layer of mappings.
-Make it active with a Shift modifier (which can be pressed and held, or Toggled), and create up to 4 Shift layers in each config!
+• Shift mode: establish a Shift layer of mappings.
+Activate it with a Shift modifier (either held or toggled), and create up to 4 Shift layers in each configuration!

-• Finally, Slots: Apply up to 4 configs to Joy-Cons on PC (whether a pair or a half) at the same time
+• Finally, Slots: Apply up to 4 configurations to Joy-Cons on PC (whether as a pair or individually) concurrently.

 Try to use Joy-Cons on PC with keyboard, mouse, or another controller